hyounesy/cass2017_vis/README.md

 ### (2) App Development / Improvement
 For this category, you can choose to develop a new R-App or modify and improve an existing R-App.
 This can specially be interesting for those who would like a coding challenge and/or are familiar with R.
 A detailed tutorial on how to create apps for VisRseq framework can be found [here](https://github.com/hyounesy/bioc2016.visrseq).
 The goal is to enhance the current analytical power of VisRseq to allow getting more or improved results.
 App(s) may add new computational functionality (e.g. new classification method) or new plots.
-It is still in the context of movie dataset, but the app should be designed such that it can be used with any tabular data.
+It is still in the context of the parameter space analysis datasets, but the app should be designed such that it can be used with any tabular data.

   * The submission should include the ```.R``` and ```.json``` files for the new or improved app.
   * App(s) should be functional in the current VisRseq version.